rollup/rollup/docs/05-plugin-development.md

 #### Source Code Transformations

 If a plugin transforms source code, it should generate a sourcemap automatically, unless there's a specific `sourceMap: false` option.
-Rollup only cares about the `mappings` property (everything else is handled automatically).
+Rollup only cares about the `mappings` property (everything else is handled automatically). [magic-string](https://github.com/Rich-Harris/magic-string) provides a simple way to generate such a map for elementary transformations like adding or removing code snippets.

 If it doesn't make sense to generate a sourcemap, (e.g. [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string)), return an empty sourcemap:

 ```js
 return {